debuuuu007/CodeCompiler/README.md

 # CodeEdits: Online Code Editor with Python Execution

-This project is a simple web-based code editor that allows users to write and execute Python code in real time.
-It consists of a React frontend and a Node.js/Express backend that runs user code securely.
+This project is a web-based code editor that allows users to write and execute Python code in real time.
+It consists of a React frontend and a Node.js/Express backend that runs user code.

 ## Folder Structure